 You return when the leave of absence ends.
-If you wish to return to school before the end of the leave of absence, you must collect an Application for Returning at Kyoumu and submit it to the president (via Kyoumu) at least one month before your proposed month of returning.
+If you wish to return to school before the end of the leave of absence, you must collect an Application for Returning at Kyoumu and submit it to Kyoumu at least one month before your proposed month of returning.
 Returning status starts on the first day of the month.